-In this tutorial, we will explore the basic syntax (structure) or the
+In this tutorial, you will explore the basic syntax (structure) or the

 R programming language.
-We will introduce assignment operators (
+You will learn about assignment operators (

 <-), comments (

 At the end of this activity, you will be able to: